Drawing a Box-and-Whisker Plot In Exercises 15–18,(b) draw a box-... | Channels for Pearson+

 Interquartile Range (IQR)

-The interquartile range (IQR) is a measure of statistical dispersion, calculated as the difference between the third quartile (Q3) and the first quartile (Q1).
-It represents the range within which the central 50% of the data lies, providing insight into the spread and variability of the data set.
-The IQR is crucial for identifying outliers and is used to determine the length of the box in a box-and-whisker plot.
+The interquartile range (IQR) is a measure of statistical dispersion that represents the range between the first quartile (Q1) and the third quartile (Q3).
+It is calculated as IQR = Q3 - Q1 and indicates the spread of the middle 50% of the data.
+The IQR is particularly useful for identifying outliers and understanding the variability within a data set, making it a critical component in the construction of box-and-whisker plots.

 Recommended video: